 At the retreat center in Williamsburg, I experienced an event not before realized by myself.
 I felt that Chandra, our guest speaker, had been making eye contact with me for a while, and then I thought perhaps I was mistaken.

 When Chandra came towards me in the group, I remember feeling somewhat fearful and embarrassed.
 She revealed things to me she couldn’t have known on her own.
 I remember her using two words, which impacted me that it made everything so clear and really summed up my earlier life.
 These words were “emotional abandonment.”
 I had always felt “not good enough” and was always amazed when anyone liked me-never trust their motives-not believing they could really like me if they knew me well.
 As I grew up believing this, other events that I engaged in only reinforced this feeling.
 At nineteen, I had an abortion, which changed so much in my life.
-I thought I had dealt with those feelings years ago, the guild, the hurt, the rejection, but I hadn’t even scratched the surface.
+I thought I had dealt with those feelings years ago, the guilt, the hurt, the rejection, but I hadn’t even scratched the surface.

 I felt a flood of release open in me when she touched me that I could not stop.
 I didn’t expect the depth of sobbing.
 I didn’t know where it came from; however, I realize now that it was years of buried pain.
 As I drove up to the retreat, I prayed, God, I present this frail body as a living sacrifice to you, and I give you permission to walk through me and expose anything that is not of faith.
 Never dreaming that he would take me at my word.”
 Williamsburg, VA Retreat